Understanding of what a fiduciary financial advisor is – past and present.

 It is possible for a financial advisor to be a part-time fiduciary and still call themselves a fiduciary.
 Many financial advisors are what is called “dually registered.”
 This just means that sometimes they act as a fiduciary and have to put your interests ahead of their own and sometimes they don’t and can put their interests ahead of yours.
 The problem is that you never know which hat they are wearing.
 Were they wearing their fiduciary hat when they gave you that recommendation or did they have their non-fiduciary hat on?
 I think these dually-registered firms and advisors do more harm than those advisors who never claim to be fiduciaries.
 Why?

 At least you know what you’re getting with an advisor who doesn’t claim to have your best interests at heart.
 There is no guessing.
 The part-time fiduciary gets to market themselves as being a fiduciary but then when it serves them, they can take their fiduciary hat off.
 That’s not right.
-In fact, there is research that suggests these part-time fiduciaries are rife with conflicts of interest – they charge more than full-time true fiduciaries and are more likely to be the subject of disciplinary actions by securities regulators.
+In fact, there is research that suggests these part-time fiduciaries are rife with conflicts of interest – they charge more than full-time Real Fiduciaries and are more likely to be the subject of disciplinary actions by securities regulators.